 To go with it, the EOS R supports C-log.
 C-Log is a low-contrast shooting mode that retains much of the information in the scene, which you can then play around with when port-processing your footage.
 You can push and pull the brightness and the highlights securing a lot more dynamic range in your footage.

-Additionally, the camera comes with video image stabilization mode.
+Additionally, this is one of the Best Cameras for filmmaking that comes with video image stabilization mode.
 But this video image stabilization will further eat into the image resolution.
 The lack of in-body stabilization means hand-held video shooting will be an issue.
 If you plan on shooting with this camera, I recommend investing in a decent tripod to stabilize your footage.

 The 3.15″ 2.1m-dot LCD touchscreen is bright.
 It’s flippable and can flip all the way to face forward.
 This ensures that you can see yourself on the screen while recording.
 Useful for vloggers.